JvanKatwijk/qt-dab/README.md

 Installation on Windows
 ------------------------------------------------------------------

-For windows an  **installer** is to be found in the releases section, https://github.com/JvanKatwijk/qt-dab/releases.
+For windows *two*  **installers** can be found in the releases section, https://github.com/JvanKatwijk/qt-dab/releases.
 The installer will install the executable as well as required libraries.
+Since version 3.5 there are different installers for the 32 bit and the 64 bit versions for both qt-dab-3.5 and dabMini.

 The installer will also call the official installer for the dll implementing the api for getting access to the SDRplay devices.

-Note that the Windows version is cross-compiled from within Linux, using the mingw64-xxx toolset.
+Note that the Windows versions are cross-compiled from within Linux, using the mingw64-xxx toolset.

 ------------------------------------------------------------------